bdavidxyz/chirpy/_drafts/2024-01-29-generate-authentication-like-rails-8-will.md

 ```

-You now have routes, controllers, models, migrations, test, etc.
+You now have routes, controllers, models, migrations, tests, etc.

 ## Ensure the whole test suite pass